14 West Hamilton Street Club

 The Club is open eleven months a year, from Labor Day Wednesday through the end of July.

-Annual parties include a New Members celebration in September, the Holiday Party in December, the Mint Julep Party in Spring, and a Summertime Garden Party at a member’s residence or historic house.
+Annual parties include a New Members celebration in September, the Holiday Party in December, the Mint Julep Party in Spring, and a Summertime Garden Party.

 Recent cocktail parties at members’ homes have supplemented the Club’s programming.